 We are a group of students coming together to learn more about Jesus in the midst of all the craziness of MIT life - and having a great time with each other along the way!
 If you want to contact us, feel free to email us at firstname.lastname@example.org.

 ACF is a student-lead fellowship that is supported by a staff team trained by InterVarsity.
 Our leadership structure changes from year to year and we experiment with different ways of running things often.
-This year, our leadership team consists mostly of small group leaders who will lead community groups in bible studies and other ministries in pairs.
-There will also be a freshmen leader who will target their ministry specifically towards freshmen and providing them an easy transition into MIT life with ACF.
+This year, our leadership team consists of many leaders, and each leader has a specific aspect of ACF to oversee.
+There is also a team of six community group leaders, who pair up to lead our three community groups throughout the week.

 MITACF is a chapter of InterVarsity Christian Fellowship/USA (IVCF), an interdenominational evangelical student-oriented ministry incorporated in 1941.
 InterVarsity actually comes from England where the term "varsity" referred to one's school.
 InterVarsity literally means "Inter-School" Christian Fellowship.